-While we do not think that we are being distracted, since we are trying to find answers for a question we may have, we are indeed distracting our co-workers.
+While we do not think that we are being distracted, since we are trying to find answers to a question we may have, we are indeed distracting our co-workers.
 While our coworkers are assisting us with our issues, they are not able to complete the tasks that they may have.
 How do we solve this dilemma for our peers?
 Before reaching out to one of our many peers, we can spend time researching the topic that we are confused about.
-We are able to find most all of the information needed with the resources around us, like the Internet.
-I cannot tell you how many questions a quick Google search have answered for me.
+We are able to find almost all of the information needed with the resources around us, like the Internet.
+I cannot tell you how many questions a quick Google search has answered for me.

-What We do To Break Up Our Day
+What We Do To Break Up Our Day

 When you work your next 40-hour week, take a close look at how you spend your days.
-Do you spend a majority of your day researching cute kitten videos, or catching up on the latest Kim K Drama?
+Do you spend the majority of your day researching cute kitten videos, or catching up on the latest Kim K Drama?
 Think about the ways that you can refocus your attention on the task at hand.
 Even better, think of ways that you can productively focus your attention.
-Even little activities such as walking can give you a more stress free mindset.
+Even little activities such as walking can give you a more stress-free mindset.
 You may even get all of your projects done faster than you usually do!